AlloSphere-Research-Group/Allosystem-Guide/writing_applications_using_allosystem/README.md

       }
       ...

+Then you need to define what audio will go out.
+This is done by reimplementing the *onSound()* function:

       virtual void onSound(AudioIOData& io) {
         // this will make a pulse wave with a frequency of 44100 / 128 Hz io();